 Recipe Testers' Reviews

-This recipe is easily scaled up or down, and has 3 distinct elements—the beets, the greens, and the garnish of feta and nuts—that make it instantly appealing.
+This beet and feta salad recipe is easily scaled up or down, and has 3 distinct elements—the beets, the greens, and the garnish of feta and nuts—that make it instantly appealing.

 This recipe asks for a little time planning, but that shouldn’t put you off making it.
 If you start this the evening before, you can roast the pumpkins seeds while the beets are roasting and set them aside (a full batch of nuts lets you sneak a snack without guilt!).
 I felt the roasting time was overly optimistic unless you had tiny tender beets (at 1 hour my medium beets were still on the firm side and also more work to peel, so I would budget more than an hour for roasting).